Finder makes money from featured partners, but editorial opinions are our own.

 Ease of use

 The best stock trading apps are easy to use right from the moment you sign up.
-A user-friendly interface is particularly important if you’re a novice investor, so search for an app that offers a simple and intuitive experience.
-Reading reviews from other users is a great way to work out whether an app is easy to use straight away.
+A user-friendly interface is particularly important if you’re a novice investor, so search for an app that’s simple and intuitive.
+Reading user reviews is a great way to work out if an app is well designed.

 Market access

-Do you only want to trade Canadian stocks and ETFs or do you want to invest in US, European, Asian and emerging markets?
+Do you only want to trade Canadian stocks and ETFs, or do you want to invest in US, European, Asian and emerging markets?
 If you want to trade international stocks, be aware that not all brokers provide access to foreign stock exchanges.
-Check the list of exchanges you can access and what fees apply to overseas trade.
+Check the list of exchanges you can access and what fees apply for overseas trading.

 Tradable assets